nemosminer/NemosMiner/README.md

    In session console display toggle

-      Press key s in the window to switch between light and full display Press key e in the window to show/hide earnings Will toggle display at next refresh
+      Press key a in the window to show/hide all avaialable miners Press key e in the window to show/hide pool balances Press key s in the window to switch between light and full display Will toggle display at next refresh

-   New version notification (currently not available in this beta - will be implemented later)
+   New version notification (Available since version 3.9.9.10)

       NemosMiner will notify new version availability

-please update PowerShell (Version 7.x is required):
+Please update PowerShell (Version 7.x is required):

 [recommended](https://github.com/PowerShell/PowerShell/releases/download/v7.1.0/PowerShell-7.1.0-win-x64.msi)
 [update PowerShell](https://github.com/PowerShell/PowerShell/releases)